 1. Clear Clutter and Obstructions

 This is one of the most important steps to keeping your home accessible.
 Best of all, it’s completely free of cost!
 Clean up your home to reduce the risk of falls and make it easier to navigate.
-Remove piles of clothing on the floor, re-organize furniture to create clear walkways,
+Remove piles of clothing on the floor, re-organize furniture to create clear walkways, and sort cluttered cables.

 Do you want to make sure that an elderly loved one is safe living at home?
 Make sure you consider fall prevention.